rbransby/ignia-safetydiscussions/README.md

 *   Entity Framework Core
   * As above.
 *   Polymer Web Components
   * To make hacking together a front end a bit easier!
+And Web Components are a great new technology.

 Instructions provided below to (hopefully easily) automagically install the necessary dependencies.